 Payment by debit card is not possible.

 Piet Kleverlaan: 0226 – 42 16 00

 Jenny Blankendaal: 06 30 74 50 90

 In 2010 a scientific investigation on the annual rings of the mill’s construction material has been carried out.
 It was determined that this octagonal smock mill from northern Holland was built in 1532.
 It is probably the oldest still existing polder mill in the Netherlands.

-In addition to the permanent exposition, attention will be given to the second world war this season.
+In addition to the permanent exhibition, attention will be given to the Second World War this season.
 What happend in Waarland in the time from 1940-1945?
 You can read about that on seven posters.
 Furthermore, there are showcases with warmaterial.
-In this, our foundation received help from the Regional Museum 1940-1945 Schagen.
+In this, our foundation received help from the Regional Museum 1940-1945 of Schagen.